 New Hampshire's economy has traditionally been driven by manufacturing and agriculture, but local developers have created innovative software solutions that support the state's key industries and address new nationwide challenges.
+State of the App Economy

 Portsmouth-based B2W Software provides software solutions that help companies of all sizes manage civil-scale construction projects.
-The company's software platform supports operations at construction sites, helps maintain machinery fleets, and captures project data to ensure projects run safely, efficiently, and cost-effectively.

-Addapptation is an app development company based in Manchester.
+The company's software platform supports operations at construction sites, helps maintain machinery fleets, and captures project data to ensure projects run safely, efficiently, and cost-effectively. </> Addapptation is an app development company based in Manchester.
 The company helps nonprofit organizations and small businesses develop customizable, micro apps that complement large software platforms to meet specific business needs.

 New Jersey is home to a multifaceted economy led by pharmaceutical, financial, and telecommunications industries.
 The Garden State ranks third amongst the nation's top states offering AP computer science and draws upon its large labor pool to drive employment in the state.
+State of the App Economy